Symmetry protection of topological order in one-dimensional quantum spin systems: Stability of the Haldane phase

 The above heuristic argument, based on the global properties of the ground state under inversion, requires the ring to have an odd length $L$.
-However, this is not essential, as can be seen in the following more general formulation based on MPS.~\cite{MPS-paper} Let us consider a system that is inversion invariant.
-Although our analysis does not depend essentially on translation symmetry, here we also assume the translation invariant MPS as in Eq.~\eqref{MPS}, for the sake of simplicity.
-We assume that the ground state $|\Psi_0\rangle$ fulfills the following conditions: \textbf{(a)} $|\Psi_0\rangle$ can be well approximated by finite dimensional matrices $A_m$, \textbf{(b)} The matrices $A_m$ evolve continuously as we change a parameter of the Hamiltonian, and \textbf{(c)} $|\Psi_0\rangle$ is a pure state~\cite{PerezGarcia-MPSrep}.
-It is useful to write the matrices $A_{m}$ as $A_{m}=\Gamma _{m}\Lambda $, where $\Lambda$ is a diagonal matrix containing the square roots of the eigenvalues of the reduced density matrix, and the matrices $\Gamma _{m}$ and $\Lambda $ can be chosen to satisfy \cite{Orus-2008}
+However, this is not essential, as can be seen in the following more general formulation~\cite {Pollmann-2010,Turner-2010} based on matrix product states~\cite {FNW-MPS1992,Kluemper-spin1-JphysA1991} (MPS).
+For completeness, we repeat the argument of Ref. \onlinecite{Pollmann-2010} below.
+Let us consider an inversion-symmetric system.
+Although our analysis does not depend essentially on translation symmetry, here we also assume a translation invariant MPS as in Eq.~ \eqref{MPS}, for the sake of simplicity.
+On a chain of length $L$ with periodic boundary conditions, a translation invariant MPS is given by

+where $A_{m}$ are $\chi \times \chi$ matrices, and $|m_j\rangle$ represents a local state at site $j$.
+We shall refer to the matrix dimension $\chi$ as the ancilla dimension.
+We assume that the ground state $|\Psi_0\rangle$ fulfills the following conditions: \textbf{(a)} $|\Psi_0\rangle$ can be well approximated by the MPS Eq. (\ref{MPS}) with finite dimensional matrices $A_m$, \textbf{(b)} The matrices $A_m$ evolve continuously as we change a parameter of the Hamiltonian, and \textbf{(c)} $|\Psi_0\rangle$ is not a ``Cat state,'' i.e. a superposition of two states that are not connected by any local operator (in analogy with Schr\"odinger's cat or any superposition of two macroscopically different states).\cite{PerezGarcia-MPSrep} The correlation length of an MPS state can be determined from the eigenvalue spectrum of the completely positive map acting on the space of $\chi \times \chi$ matrices\cite{PerezGarcia-MPSrep}

+This map can be interpreted as a transfer matrix which determines correlation functions.
+The largest eigenvalue of $\mathcal{E}$ for a normalized MPS is always equal to one.
+The second largest (in terms of absolute value) eigenvalue $\epsilon_2$ determines the largest correlation length